Taking up the Carbon Challenge

 Staff behaviours are important too: we have reduced our travel emissions by using conferencing and trains instead of flying (down 25% since last year, to 6 tonnes) and our recycling continues to increase (up 13% since last year, to 15 tonnes).

 Of course, the most significant impact SFC can make to reducing Scotland’s carbon emissions is via our funding policies and strategies.
-In December, the Council board approved a 10-year strategy for infrastructure, which includes support for major reductions in the carbon footprints of colleges and universities.
+In December, the Board approved a 10-year strategy for infrastructure, which includes support for major reductions in the carbon footprints of colleges and universities.
 This will not be easy!
 But, with some of Scotland’s universities now committed to being ‘carbon neutral’ by 2050, there is no lack of ambition.

 David Beards, Research & Innovation Team - 1 Feb 2017